Skip to main content

 How you can help

 The international community needs to step up to avert a humanitarian catastrophe.
-WFP needs US$670 million from January to June 2024 to reach 15.2 million people with lifesaving food, nutrition and livelihood support
+WFP needs urgent funding to provide life-saving food, nutrition and livelihood support.

 Donate now